 Injuries often resulting from a negligent or abusive nursing home care are described below.

 - Infections, illnesses, and diseases from unsanitary conditions

 - Malnutrition and dehydration

-- Emotional damages such loneliness, depression, and despair
+- Emotional damages such as loneliness, depression, and despair

 In cases of nursing home abuse that leads to a resident’s death, wrongful death claims may sometimes be made.
 Wrongful death claims may be brought by specific close family members to recover the losses they sustained due to losing their loved ones.
 Sometimes survival actions may also be brought in order to recover for the injuries and damages sustained by the decedent prior to his or her death.

-If your loved one has sustained injuries or death caused by nursing home abuse and negligence, contact a Somerset County nursing home abuse attorney at Stewart, Murray & Associates Law Group to discuss your claim.
+If your loved one has sustained injuries or death caused by nursing home abuse and negligence, contact a Somerset County nursing home abuse attorney at SMT Legal to discuss your claim.
 Our attorneys will work to see that you and your loved one receive full and fair compensation which may include, but is not limited to, medical expenses, pain and suffering, loss of quality of life, mental anguish, wrongful death, and sometimes punitive damages.